shayanaqvi/shayanaqvi.github.io/content/works/006-the-nobelium-cup.md

 {{< image
   frame="true"
   src="img/nobelium/unused9.png"
   caption="I really like these too.
-The I spent designing this with my co-director was honestly one of the most fruitful sessions I've had in recent memory.
+The time I designing this with my co-director was honestly one of the most fruitful sessions I've had in recent memory.
 This came up without too much effort."
 >}}